Round-Britain powerboat race 1969

 As a 13 year old, I cut out photos of the event from the newspaper and stuck them to my bedroom wall.
 My favorite boat was (and still is) UFO.
 Its shape, clean white and sky blue color scheme with contrasting splashes of red here and there, are likely the reason.

 About three years later I took part in a sailboat race in a large old boat in a strong wind on a huge flooded gravel pit in Wiltshire.
 We crossed the finish line first, but we came second (I think) on ‘handicap.’
 I figured that sailing was equally exciting as powerboat racing.
 However, despite the wind, the lake was flat.
 I subsequently discovered that my tolerance for cold, wet, and motion sickness ruled out my participation in water sports, but by then news of the new sport of hang gliding had crossed from the USA and my future was set…

 While I liked UFO, Ed, my 12 year old brother, preferred Maltese Magnum Twin.
 Unknown to me when I created this page on Monday February 22nd, 2021, Ed had died the previous day.
-See Ed in About the author.
+See my page about Ed.

 T minus 15 seconds, guidance is internal, my review of First Man, Universal Pictures, 2018, about the first moon landing, in summer 1969, which was the same time as the round-Britain powerboat race